Do you have management staff, or do you have effective leadership in your business?

-The positive group vibe boosts quality of both life and work for everyone.
+Harv insists that the positive group vibe boosts quality of both life and work for everyone.

 With reduced costs and improved systems, profits can skyrocket.

-And it’s not limited only to money.
+And it’s not limited only to money, says Harv.

 Whatever gains you’re hoping for, effective leadership will ensure you receive more of it.

-This may include goodwill, new opportunities and reputation.
+This may include goodwill, new opportunities, and reputation.

-Effective leaders endeavor to create continual improvement.
+Harv asserts that effective leaders endeavor to create continual improvement.

 Testing new ideas and tracking results lets them build on every success.